Should you go vegan for your health?

-With supermarket shelves packed with almond milk, coconut yoghurt and meat alternatives, there has never been a better time to be vegan.
+With supermarket shelves packed with oat milk, coconut yoghurt and meat alternatives, there has never been a better time to be vegan.

-Many give up meat and dairy to reduce their carbon footprint, while others believe a plant-based diet is good for their health.
+Many give up meat and dairy to reduce their carbon footprint or for ethical values, while others believe a plant-based diet is good for their health.

 But while some say ditching animal products has given them an extra spring in their step, others complain of feeling tired and run down.

-This World Vegan Day, Yahoo UK looks at the evidence for - and against - a plant-based diet, and how to do it healthily.
+This World Vegan Day, we look at the evidence for – and against – a plant-based diet, and how you can do it healthily.

-The NHS claims vegans can get “most of the nutrients they need from a varied and balanced diet including fortified foods and supplements, the NHS claims.
+Vegans can get all the nutrients they need from eating a varied and balanced diet including fortified foods and supplements, the NHS claims.

-This includes eating at least five portions of fruit and vegetables a day, while filling up on beans, lentils and grains.
+eating at least five portions of different fruit and veg a day

-Without dairy to keep their bones and teeth healthy, vegans have to turn to other sources of calcium, like broccoli, sesame seeds and dried fruit.
+Without dairy to keep bones and teeth healthy, for example, vegans have to turn to calcium found in foods like broccoli, sesame seeds and dried fruit.